olutobi1996/quiz-game/README.md

-# Pure Souls
+# Quiz Game
-Pure Souls is a website that hopes to inspire help and keep people mentally and physically healthy.
-It does this by organizing group yoga and meditation classes on a frequent basis in Brighton, England.
-The site will be targeted toward people who are looking for a way to de-stress, un-uncondition there minds and keep there body, mind and soul healthy and liberated from lifes troubles.
-Pure Souls will be useful for people to see exactly when, where and how they meditate and yoga and what classes are fit for them.
+ Quiz game is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
+The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also general knowledge questions.
+Quiz Game is a fully responsive JavaScript Quiz Game that will allow users to challenge their general knowledge.
+It does this by asking the user of the website 6 random general knowledge quiz questions.
 ![Screenshot-pure-souls](https://github.com/olutobi1996/pure-souls/assets/169264552/9eca13f0-275d-4ec3-8659-40f1adb80f9b)

 ### Existing Features